 In the aftermath of a shocking disaster like the Grenfell Tower fire in London earlier this year, housing association tenants will understandably be asking questions about their own homes and wondering where to turn for advice.
-If you work for a housing association you will be familiar with the pressures of dealing with complaints and finding resolutions as quickly as possible.
+If you work for a housing association you will be familiar with the pressures of dealing with complaints and finding resolutions as quickly as possible to housing disputes.

 If you’re looking at the basics, the complaints procedure for tenants is fairly simple; use your housing association’s formal complaints procedure to complain.
 Then, if you are not satisfied with the outcome, tenants are able to contact the Housing Ombudsman Service.